 Stat/Transfer reads and writes portable files for this data visualization package developed by Silicon Graphics..

-Stat/Transfer reads worksheets from any version of Minitab through Version Fourteen.
-It writes files in Version Eleven format and fully supports the newer Date and Date/Time types.
+Stat/Transfer reads worksheets from any version of Minitab through Version Nineteen.
+It will also read and write Version 19 Project Files.
+It fully supports the newer Date and Date/Time types.

 Stat/Transfer supports exporting to Mplus for Windows.